ben-crossr/graphica-bio-take-home-assessment/README.md

 - Increased number of search term's for a given protein.
 - No authentication / user management.
 - No test suite or CI/CD pipeline in either project.
-- Add more detailed documentation, README in each project's directory.
+- Add more detailed documentation, README in each project's directory (detailing all the different routes etc).
+- linting recommendations/style guides for each repo (test coverage, pyruff, black etc).
 - Split out into two git repo's instead of one.
+- Some code clean up in ParquetDatabase, although this would most likely be binned for a real database implementation.